Best sunscreen 2020 | CNN Underscored

 Performance

-- Ease of application: We applied the sunscreen according to its directions and noted how difficult it was to apply to our entire bodies.
+- Ease of application: Testers applied the sunscreen according to its directions and noted how difficult it was to apply to their entire bodies.

-- Time of application: Each tester applied the sunscreen to themselves three times and found the average time it took to apply the product thoroughly.
+- Time of application: Each tester applied the sunscreen three times and found the average time it took to apply the product thoroughly.

-- Sunscreen visibility: After applying each sunscreen, we noted if it left any color or white marks on our skin, or if it disappeared completely.
+- Sunscreen visibility: After applying each sunscreen, we noted if it left any color or white marks on the skin, or if it disappeared completely.

-- Sunscreen feel: We examined how the sunscreen felt on our skin, noting if it was sticky, greasy, thick or thin.
+- Sunscreen feel: We examined how the sunscreen felt on the skin, noting if it was sticky, greasy, thick or thin.

 - Sunscreen smell: We smelled the sunscreen whenever we applied it and noted if it had a pleasant scent.